Federal Energy Programs

 Do I qualify for federal tax credits?

-Most homeowners with tax liability (who owe federal income taxes) qualify for energy efficiency tax credits when purchasing qualifying equipment for their primary residence.
+For 2026 installations, no, the federal 25C credit was terminated for equipment installed after December 31, 2025.
+For equipment installed in 2025 or earlier, most homeowners with tax liability (who owe federal income taxes) qualified for the credit when purchasing qualifying equipment for their primary residence.
 Rental properties, second homes, and new construction typically don't qualify.
-Income limits don't apply—credits are available to all homeowners regardless of income level.
+Income limits don't apply, credits are available to all homeowners regardless of income level.
 Consult a tax professional to confirm your specific eligibility.

 Can I claim credits for equipment I financed?